-Channel arrangements for TOB services in the frequency bands 2010 - 2110 MHz and 2200 - 2300 MHz are to be implemented in a phased approach across Australia.
-For the Sydney / Canberra region this re-allocation period commenced November 2013 and will conclude on 31 January 2016.
-These arrangements are illustrated in Figure 2, showing the major change being the allocation of the band 2268 - 2300 MHz to free to air broadcasters for transition until 31 January 2016 and to subscription television thereafter.
+Channel arrangements for TOB services in the frequency bands 2010 - 2110 MHz and 2200 - 2300 MHz are illustrated in Figure 2.
 Each channel in the raster is identified by a three or four character code used by broadcasters for coordination and planning.